Eurostar + TGV

 Bus transfer from station to resortPhoto: Daniel Elkan

-The final step is to get from the train station to the ski resort.
+Your final step will be to get from the nearest train station to your chosen ski resort.
 These transfers are typically between 20 minutes and 45 minutes.
-This is far shorter than airport transfers - which can take anywhere from 1.5 to 3 hours - or even longer.
+This is far shorter than airport transfers, which can take up to 2 - 5 hours (and often longer, when roads are clogged with traffic).

-It's a good idea pre-book a taxi transfer, although at popular stations like Bourg St Maurice and Moutiers you can find a taxi driver on the spot too.
+It's a good idea to pre-book a taxi transfer, although at popular stations like Bourg-Saint-Maurice and Moûtiers you should find taxis waiting at the taxi rank too.

 There are also buses from train stations to ski resorts, usually timed to coincide with the arrival of the TGV.